 Machine learning is the science of getting computers to act without being explicitly programmed.
 Here computer takes Input Data and Output Data as its input parameters and tries to produce the best suitable function that maps Inputs to Outputs.
 The machine learns a mapping function that maps the input data to the output using existing experiences.

 In python, sets and dictionaries are unordered data structures frequently used in machine learning applications.
 In this blog, we have explained these concepts: 1) What is set in python?
-2) Various operations on sets 3) Conversion of lists into sets 4) What is dictionary python?
-5) Various operations on dictionaries?
+2) Important operations on sets, 3) Conversion of lists into sets 4) What is dictionary in python?
+5) Operations on dictionaries?
 6) Comparison of sets and dictionaries.

-Tuples and lists are popular python data structures.
+Tuples and lists are two most popular python data structures used in Machine Learning and Data Science applications.
 They are also called compound data types because they can store a mixture of primitive data types like strings, ints, and floats.
-Tuples are ordered sequences of the same or mixed data types enclosed in smaller parentheses.
-Lists store an ordered sequence of similar or different data type python objects.
+Tuples are static and immutable while lists are dynamic and mutable, but tuples are memory efficient as compared to lists.
+We will explore these data structures in detail in this blog.

-t-SNE (t-distributed stochastic neighbor embedding) is a non-linear dimensionality reduction algorithm used for exploring high-dimensional data.
-In this blog, we have discussed: 1) What is t-SNE?
-2) t-SNE vs PCA 3) How t-SNE algorithm works?
-4) Concept of similarity?
-5) Python implementation of t-SNE 6) Mathematical analysis of t-SNE algorithm.
+t-SNE (t-distributed stochastic neighbor embedding) is an unsupervised non-linear dimensionality reduction algorithm used for exploring high-dimensional data.
+In this blog, we have discussed: What is t-SNE, difference between t-SNE and PCA in dimensionality reduction, step-wise working of t-SNE algorithm, t-SNE python implementation and Mathematical analysis of t-SNE algorithm.

 Boosting algorithms are popular in machine learning community.
 In this blog, we will discuss XGBoost, also known as extreme gradient boosting.
 This is a supervised learning technique that uses an ensemble approach based on the gradient boosting algorithm.
 It is a scalable end-to-end system widely used by data scientists.